 Our fee structure is based upon the demands of maintaining a well trained professional staff and a fully equipped and technologically advanced hospital facility.
 We will gladly provide an estimate of services and cost for your pets needs upon request.

 Payment is expected at the time services are provided.
 We accept cash, personal checks, Visa, Master Card, Discover and American Express.

 We also accept Care Credit, an independent credit service that offers an extended payment plan.
 Please contact our office manager or consult Care Credit’s website for more details or to apply for a card. www.carecredit.com

-If you are thinking of ordering your pets medications from an on-line pharmacy, please consider using the link at the bottom of the page to Your Vets Pharmacy.
+If you are thinking of ordering your pet’s medications from an online pharmacy, please consider using the link at the bottom of the page to My VetStore Online Pharmacy.

-This is a veterinarian run pharmacy in conjunction with MediPets in Mounds View, MN and the Veterinary Hospital Association (a buying group that we are a member of).
-In contrast to other on-line vendors, because it is veterinary run all manufactures guarantees of quality, safety and effectiveness remain in effect.
+This is a veterinary-run pharmacy in conjunction with Midwest Veterinary Supply.
+In contrast to other on-line vendors, because it is veterinary-run all manufacturer guarantees of quality, safety and effectiveness remain in effect.

 We encourage our clients to seek out additional information about their pet’s diagnosed conditions.
 There is a wealth of information available on the internet.
 We have provided some reliable and trusted veterinary website links.